IppX/desktop-setup/README.md

 # Desktop setup automation for Linux Mint

-Sets up and configures a desktop workstation to get up and running within minutes.
+Sets up and configures a linux mint based computer in minutes.

 ## Requirements

-- Linux Mint Tricia 19.3 Mate Edition
+- Installed Linux Mint Tricia 19.3 Mate Edition
 - ansible 2.5.x

 ## What does it do?